 - Clear: Puns or clever headlines may occasionally work for blog posts or social media, but avoid using them for landing page headlines.
 Always get right to the point and clearly explain what the page is about.

-- Relevant: The headline must be relevant to the content on the page, call-to-action, and link that led the user to the page.
-Match headlines to the language of the call-to-action, ad, or promotion that brought the audience to the page.
-Then ensure that the rest of the copy and call-to-action are relevant to the main title of the page.
+- Relevant: The headline must be relevant to the content on the page, the call to action, and the link that led the user to the page.
+Match headlines to the language of the call to action, ad, or promotion that brought the audience to the page.
+Then ensure that the rest of the copy and call to action are relevant to the main title of the page.

-- Desire-Focused: The purpose of the page is to get the user to take action, so use your headline as an opportunity to introduce how the action connects with the reader’s desires.
+- Desire-focused: Use your headline as an opportunity to introduce the action you’d like users to take when they’ve gotten what they want from your page.
 In the headline, present the main solution, benefit, or result the action will provide.

 Website content writing guidelines include more than just copy.
-To create strong, well-converting landing pages, put attention into the non-copy elements on the page as well.
-Insert elements that show concepts (instead of just describing them), break up the page, and draw the reader’s eye to important information by using:
+To create strong, high-converting landing pages and other website content, pay attention to the non-copy elements on the page as well.
+Insert visuals that show concepts (instead of relying on the words to describe them).

+You can break up the page and draw the reader’s eye to important information by using:

 - Text call-outs